lovoo/goka/examples/2-clicks/README.md

 * Write an emitter to push data to kafka
 * Writing a view to query the user table

-To get an introduction into goka, see this [blog post](http://tech.lovoo.com/2017/05/23/goka).

 ## How to get it running
 ```bash